whitep4nth3r/whitep4nth3r.codes/content/6-things-I-learned-about-streaming-live-coding-in-my-first-6-weeks-on-Twitch.md

 _Here are some of the key things I've learned about the optimum technical setup:_

-### 1. To minimise your change of dropped frames, do not stream using WiFi
+### 1. To minimise your chance of dropped frames, do not stream using WiFi

 If you can't deal with a 50m long ethernet cable trailing up/down your stairs, try a powerline adaptor.